mohsin123321/cloud-project/README.md

 4- run the Go application with `go run main.go` command

   # AWS-Deployment-Documentation
-you can find a step-by-step walkthrough of implementing CI/CD pipeline for a Golang application on AWS using Elastic Beanstalk, CodePipeline, and CodeBuild in the following link :
+you can find a step-by-step walkthrough of implementing CI/CD pipeline for a Golang application in the following link :

 [AWS-Deployment-Documentation](https://github.com/sarahrajabazdeh/AWS-Deployment-Documentation/blob/main/README.md)